Read This First

 Prompt 1: Is being rational about romance oxymoronic?

-At this stage, the gain is not memorizing the conclusion but learning to think with Maintaining Rationality and Maintaining Romance.
+Treat Maintaining Rationality and Maintaining Romance as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The practical test is whether the reader could use the distinction to catch a real mistake in reasoning, not merely name a concept.

-The added reasoning insight is that Rational Romance should train a transferable habit.
-If the reader cannot use the central distinction in a neighboring case, the answer has not yet become practical rationality.
+The real test of Rational Romance is whether it trains a transferable habit.
+If the reader cannot use the central distinction in a neighboring case, the page has not yet become practical rationality.

 Rationality and romance do not have to be mutually exclusive.
 Being rational about romance can mean making thoughtful decisions about relationships, such as considering compatibility, communication styles, and long-term goals, while also experiencing the emotional and passionate aspects of love.